 Now, however, we are on a completely different level.

 Google is experimenting with the look and structure of results in a much more creative way than before.
-Featured Snippets are Exhibit A for this change, and they have created a fair share of confusion.
+Featured snippets are Exhibit A for this change, and they have created their fair share of confusion.

 As with so much that Google does, however, they also offer a great opportunity.

 This was a perfect match for Google, since materials on Wikipedia are open source – there’s no need to pay to license them or even credit contributors in most cases.
 Plus, most people have come to see Wikipedia as a useful resource.

 For example, if you search for a particular celebrity, you may get a rich snippet including biographical information directly from his or her website rather than Wikipedia.

 Snippets were originally confined to biographical and encyclopedia-style topics.

 Now, however, they are showing up in an increasingly broad range of results.
 Plus, they can come from virtually any website that is relevant and authoritative for the query.

-This has led them to be called “search position zero,” since they can siphon a major amount of traffic away from the #1 search result spot.
+This has led them to be referred to as “search position zero,” since they can siphon a major amount of traffic away from the #1 search result spot.

 This is bad news for website owners who’ve fought tooth and nail to achieve position #1 for a certain keyword phrase, but good news for those who find themselves kicking around the first page of results and want to a new strategy to enhance their organic traffic.

-Many things about this fresh feature remain mysterious, but one thing is clear: You don’t have to be a consistent #1 player for a particular query to be highlighted in a Featured Snippet.
+Many things about this fresh feature remain mysterious, but one thing is clear: You don’t have to be a consistent #1 player for a particular query to be highlighted in a featured snippet.